 The escrow arrangement may provide that the Member may withdraw amounts in excess of 125 percent of the Excess Amount.
 If the market value of the property in an escrow account falls below 110 percent of the Excess Amount, the Member must deposit sufficient additional property to bring the total value of the property held by the depository to 125 percent of the Excess Amount.
 The escrow arrangement may provide that the Member shall have the right to receive any income from the property placed in escrow, provided that no such payment may be made if the value of the property in the escrow account is less than 125 percent of the Excess Amount.
-A surety or bank may release any liability on a bond or letter of credit in excess of 100 percent of the Excess Amount.
+If the Excess Amount or if such payment would cause the value of the property in the escrow account to be less than 125 percent of the Excess Amount.
 If the Retirement Committee certifies to the depository, surety or bank that a Member (or such Member's estate) is no longer obligated to repay any Excess Amount, the depository may deliver to such Member (or such Member's estate) any property held under an escrow agreement, and a surety or bank may release any liability on such Member's bond or letter of credit.